mmuratarat/mmuratarat.github.io/_pages/faq.md

 If $f(x)$ has a second derivative in $[a,b]$, then a necessary and sufficient condition for it to be convex on on the interval $[a,b]$ is that the second derivative $f^{''}(x) \geq 0$ for all $x$ in $[a,b]$.
 However, the converse need not be true.

-The prototypical convex function is shaped something like the letter \mathbf{U}$.
+The prototypical convex function is shaped something like the letter U.

 If the inequality above is strict for all $x_{1}$ and $x_{2}$, then $f(x)$ is called strictly convex.